Diesel78q/ChatGPT-A.I.-Bot-with-Tkinter/README.md

 This project serves as a great example of harnessing the power of artificial intelligence to create an interactive chatbot. 🚀 It can be used as a starting point for developing your own applications that incorporate text generation models and provide interactive user experiences.

 Technologies:
-Python 🐍
+-Python 🐍
-Tkinter ⚙️
+-Tkinter ⚙️
-OpenAI ChatGPT API 🚀
+-OpenAI ChatGPT API 🚀

 Note: Before using the application, make sure you have a valid API key from OpenAI and save it in a file named "api_key" in the application directory. 🔑